 From an outside perspective, conducting user research can seem like child’s play.
-You ask users a couple of questions,or observe how they use the product…and BAM!
+You ask users a few questions, or observe how they use your product…and BAM!
 As if by magic, you know exactly how to knock their socks off next.
 But the reality, as you know, is user research isn’t as easy as it looks.

 Asking users what features they prefer or need seems like the best way to gain customer insight, doesn’t it?
 As the old adage goes “the customer is always right.”
 But when it comes to user research that’s rarely the case.

 In fact, this lack of insight is one of the key traits of our human behavior.

-“[…] people wrongly think they have direct insight into the origins of their mental states, while treating others’ introspections as unreliable.
-In certain situations, this illusion leads people to make confident but false explanations of their own behavior or inaccurate predictions of their future mental states.” (source)
+“People wrongly think they have direct insight into the origins of their mental states, while treating others’ introspections as unreliable.
+In certain situations, this illusion leads people to make confident but false explanations of their own behavior or inaccurate predictions of their future mental states.”

 “When people attempt to report on their cognitive processes, that is on the processes mediating the effect of a stimulus on a response, they do not do so on the basis of any true introspection.
 Instead, their reports are based on priori, implicit casual theories or judgments about the extent to which a particular stimulus is a plausible cause for a given response.”